3D Animation Brief

 According to the brief, CG artists can convert a 3D animation video to the most common formats like avi, mp4, flv, and mpeg.
 Besides, a client must specify if they need still frames from the video in the required resolution in advance.

 Creating a 3D animation brief is the first and most important step in working on such a project.
-The more detailed it is, the faster the work goes and the fewer edits needed.
+The more detailed it is, the faster the work goes and the fewer edits are needed.
 Be sure you mention your target audience and outline your goals first.
 Also, don’t forget to add 2D drawings, sketches, product photos, and video references to make your collaboration with 3D artists even more productive and hassle-free.